abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Dismiss all notifications

 Clear all notifications from the server.
+Version history:  0.0.0 - added

 ### Example
 ```dart